 Curt Widhalm 38:48

-Wanted to tell you guys a little bit of what’s included in the health casters podcasting course they did include simple step by step videos to take your podcast from idea to one that generates income when it launches also includes cheat sheets and templates Dr. Melvin Varghese uses for the selling the couch podcast, whether it’s scripts to reach out to guest templates to let guests know that podcast is live.
-The recently released the podcast episode tracker the simple sheet helps keep your podcast episodes organized, whether you want to reference them later or repurpose them for content in the future.
+Wanted to tell you guys a little bit of what’s included in the Healthcasters podcasting course.
+It includes simple step by step videos to take your podcast from an idea to one that generates income when it launches.
+Also includes cheat sheets and templates Dr. Melvin Varghese uses for the Selling the Couch podcast, whether it’s scripts to reach out to guest templates to let guests know that the podcast is live.
+They recently released the podcast episode tracker the simple sheet helps keep your podcast episodes organized, whether you want to reference them later or repurpose them for content in the future.
 You can also choose to upgrade the purchase of course the community of over 250 other therapists podcasts.
-This includes monthly group one on one coaching calls with Melvin and you can learn more health casters, it’s sellingthecouch.com/jointhehealthcasters
+This includes monthly group one on one coaching calls with Melvin and you can learn more Healthcasters, it’s sellingthecouch.com/jointhehealthcasters.

 Katie Vernoy 39:38

-into the promo code therapy reimagined at checkout for $100 off the listed price.
+Enter the promo code ‘therapyreimagined’ at checkout for $100 off the listed price.
 And just a reminder that sellingthecouch.com/jointhehealthcasters.